HefnySco/andruav_ap_wiki/source/webclient-whatis.rst

 #.
 Ability to connect GamePad directly to web and fly drone smoothly.

 #.
-Ability to connect web client to QGroundControl or Mission Planner using :ref:`andruav-web-plugin`
+Ability to connect web client to QGroundControl or Mission Planner using :ref:`webclient-webplugin`